jack1232/webgpu-python/README.md

 <br />

-## Books on WebGPU in Python
+## Book on WebGPU in Python
 Most of the examples used in this video series are taken from my recently published books **"Practical GPU Graphics with wgpu-py and Python"**

 [<img src="assets/readme/wgpu-py01.png" width="250" height="308">](https://drxudotnet.com)

-Please see details about these books at https://drxudotnet.com.
+Please see details about this book at https://drxudotnet.com.

 <br />